 - Requires only 1 operator at each gate.

-As we discussed, weight grading is very important when it comes to food processing.
+As we discussed, the weight grader is an essential tool when it comes to food processing.
 Whether you process vegetables, meat, or seafood, you cannot skip the weighting process.
-So, it’s really important to choose solutions that not only do the job right but help you speed up the process, just like PERUZA’s Flow weight grader.
+So, it’s imperative to choose solutions that not only do the job right, but help you speed up the process, just like PERUZA’s Flow Weight Grader.

 As robotics, automation, and machinery develop, you must look into the best possible solutions now.
 If you’re interested in learning more about how PERUZA can help you get the best results with your fish processing, feel free to get in touch at firstname.lastname@example.org, and we’ll be happy to discuss the possibilities of us creating something great for your fish processing business!